 Get to know your districts, and see what gerrymandering looks like across the state.

-District 7 has a shape so incongruous, it’s known as “Goofy Kicking Donald Duck.”
+District 7 had a shape so incongruous, it was known as “Goofy Kicking Donald Duck.”
 Look at the way it snakes across five different counties, spreading from the suburbs in Montgomery County, northwest of Philadelphia, down to the state line in Delaware County (but skirting around the City of Chester), and then west to Chester County, north to Berks County, and even over to a few bits of Lancaster County.
 These lines don’t respect community boundaries.
 They reflect political manipulation.

 Congressional districts over time